rubiojr/sake-tasks/README.markdown

 ## Adding new recipes/tasks

-The installer rake task `rake install` works by assuming that each `.sake` file contains one sake task.
+The installer rake task `rake install:all` works by assuming that each `.sake` file contains one sake task.
 This allows it to uninstall the task from sake first, and then re-install it (sake barfs if you attempt to reinstall an existing task).

 So, to create a task `foo:bar:baz`, you'll need to add a folder `foo/bar` and create a file `baz.sake` inside it.
 Within that file you would then specify your task using `namespace` and `task` method calls: